 The internet has revolutionized the way we make most large purchases, including how we buy cars.
-Even if you don't want to buy online, it's now possible, even easy, to thoroughly educate yourself about how to get the best deal when you buy or sell a car online in preparation.
+Even if you don't want to buy online, it's now possible to thoroughly educate yourself on how to get the best deal when buying or selling a car by using the resources available on the internet.

 But finding the lowest price and best car is not just about objective research and getting the best deal.
 There are some personal questions you should ask yourself in preparation for buying a new car.
 Here are the top six questions you should ask yourself (and steps you should take) before purchasing a new vehicle to make sure you get a good deal.

 Are You Upside Down on Your Current Car Loan?

 You may know people who decided to buy a new car, only to find that they couldn't afford to because they were "upside-down" on their current loan.
 Welcome to the 60-month (or longer) car loan.
 There was a time when car loans were a standard 36 months.

 If you try to sell your car before the loan term is over, you may find that it is worth less than you owe on it.
 To buy a new car, you'd have to pay off the balance on the original loan or roll it into the new loan, which creates a very expensive new car when all is said and done.
 Buying a car that depreciates quickly is another thing that can cause you to be "upside-down" on your loan.
 You can do more research on depreciation at Edmunds.com.

 Have You Researched the Trade-In Value of Your Current Car?